« Back To Practice Area List | Sort List By Firm Name

 Arbitration

 Arbitration is the procedure by which parties agree to submit their disputes to an independent neutral third party, known as an arbitrator, who considers arguments and evidence from both sides, then hands down a final and binding decision.
-This alternative, which can be used to adjudicate business-to-business, business-to-employee, or business-to-customer disputes, can utilize a permanent arbitrator, an independent arbitrator selected by the two parties to resolve a particular grievance, or an arbitrator selected through the procedures of the AAA or FMCS.
+This alternative, which can be used to adjudicate business-to-business, business-to-employee, or business-to-customer disputes, can utilize a permanent arbitrator, an independent arbitrator selected by the two parties to resolve a particular grievance, or an arbitrator selected through a mediation service.
 A board of arbitrators can also be used in a hearing.

 After the arbitrator is selected, both sides are given the opportunity to present their perspectives on the issue or issues in dispute.
 These presentations include testimony and evidence that are provided in much the same way as a court proceeding, although formal rules of evidence do not apply.
 Upon completion of the arbitration hearing, the arbitrator reviews the evidence, testimony, and the collective bargaining agreement, considers principles of arbitration, and makes a decision.
 The arbitrator’s decision is generally rendered within 60 days.
-Hayford noted that “[binding arbitration] minimizes pre-hearing machinations with regard to discovery, motion practice, and the other preliminary skirmishes that extend the time, expense, and consternation of court litigation.
-In exchange, the parties to a contractual binding arbitration provision agree to accept the risk of being stuck with an unacceptable decision.”
+The parties involved in a contractual binding arbitration provision agree to accept the risk of being stuck with an unacceptable decision.

 Other forms of arbitration include the following: